History of the Apostleship of the Sea

 From 1970 Apostolatus Maris, the Apostleship of the Sea, was under the direction of the Vatican through the Pontifical Council for the Pastoral Care of Migrant and Itinerant People.
 In 2017 the Apostleship of the Sea came under the direction of the Dicastery For Promoting Human Integral Development when several Pontifical Council were absorbed into the one body.

 The Apostleship of the Sea is not merely another organisation within the Catholic Church, it is, by its approved Norms and Constitution, an integral part of the pastoral structure of the Universal Church.
-Nevertheless, its practical implementation however, is the clear responsibility of the local Church, as clearly set out in the II Vatican Council Decree “Christus Dominus”, on the Pastoral Office of Bishops, No. 18:
+Nevertheless, its practical implementation however, is the clear responsibility of the local Church, as clearly set out in the Second Vatican Council Decree “Christus Dominus”, on the Pastoral Office of Bishops, No. 18:

 Special concern should be shown for those members of the faithful who, on account of their way of life, are not adequately catered for by the ordinary pastoral ministry of the parochial clergy or are entirely deprived of it.
 These include the many migrants, exiles and refugees, seafarers and airmen, nomads and others of this kind.

 The Apostleship of the Sea is, in many respects, very much an evolving entity which, apart from fundamental principles, will respond to the local pastoral needs of maritime people as experienced in any particular place and time.
 It also takes into account the ever changing circumstances of the on-board life of the seafarer and indeed the fundamental ways in which those conditions of life and work affect the seafarer’s own family situation, be he fisherman or merchant seafarer.